davonjagah/JagahVA/README.md

 # JagahVA 🤖

-**Transform your WhatsApp into a personal productivity assistant!**
+**Transform your Telegram into a personal productivity assistant!**

-JagahVA is an open-source WhatsApp bot that helps you set goals, track daily tasks, mark progress with simple numbers, and get intelligent reminders—all through simple WhatsApp commands.
+JagahVA is an open-source Telegram bot that helps you set goals, track daily tasks, mark progress with simple numbers, and get intelligent reminders—all through simple Telegram commands.
 Perfect for personal productivity and habit tracking.

 ## ✨ Features